magicleap/developer-portal-docs/docs/guides/arcloud/ova.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import Utm from './_utm.md'
+import Utm from './_utm.md';
-import VirtualBoxImport from './_virtual_box_import.md' import VirtualBoxLimitations from './_virtual_box_limitations.md'
+import VirtualBoxImport from './_virtual_box_import.md';
+import VirtualBoxLimitations from './_virtual_box_limitations.md';
+import DeploymentVerification from './_deployment_verification.md';

 The provided OVA image contains all the necessary infrastructure and services pre-configured to manage and work with the Magic Leap devices.
 For this to work, certain compromises had to be taken: